Forest Service, Department of Agriculture.

 The following section outlines grant application requirements:

 a.
-The application can be no more than eight pages long, plus no more than two maps (eight and half inches by eleven inches in size), the grant forms specified in (b), and the draft Community Forest Plan specified in (d).
+The application can be no more than eight pages long, plus no more than two maps (eight and half inches by eleven inches in size), the grant forms specified in (b), and the draft community forest plan specified in (e).

 b.
 The following grant forms and supporting materials must be included in the application: